ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/interface-dbrserverlicenseverificationlistener.md

 # DBRServerLicenseVerificationListener

-The interface `DBRServerLicenseVerificationListener` includes methods for users to get Dynamsoft license server callback.
+`DBRServerLicenseVerificationListener` is the interface to handle callback when license verification messages are returned.

 ```java
 interface com.dynamsoft.dbr.DBRServerLicenseVerificationListener